These are the best oatmeal raisin cookies you’ll ever make! Perfectly sweet, perfectly chewy and perfectly delicious!

 - Preheat the oven to 350°F.

-- Using a stand mixer or hand mixer, beat butter brown and granulated sugar until fluffy, about 1-2 minutes.
-Add the eggs, vanilla and molasses, and beat again until smooth.
+- Using a stand mixer or hand electric mixer, in a large bowl, beat the butter on medium speed with both the brown and granulated sugars until fluffy, about 1-2 minutes.
+Add the eggs, vanilla, and molasses, and beat again until smooth.

 - On low speed, mix the dry mixture into the wet ingredients just until combined.
 Stir in the raisins.

 - Chill the dough 20 minutes before baking.
-If not baking after 20 minutes, freeze the dough until ready to bake.
+If not baking after 20 minutes, scoop then refrigerate or freeze the dough until ready to bake.

 - Using a cookie scoop or spoon, scoop out 3 tablespoon dough balls and place at least 2 inches apart on a parchment paper-lined cookie sheet.